annamazurek-qa/the-vitality-vanguard/architecture.md

 parsed

 ### Improvement plan and ideas
 Context building is not working now.
 It is skipped.
 Sections are predefined, and I believe, the text from them is bound by the page ending.

-I need to think of how to narrow the search context
+I need to think of how to narrow the search context.
+Maybe use a more advanced extractor that can see sections and make an small llm call to filter out irrelevant ones

 json EXTRACTION_SCHEMA is predefined.
 I think it should vary with the research question

-I still have no idea what to extract specifically
+I still have no idea of what to extract specifically

 Don't know how to handle different outcome types in multiple researches